 This is where my geeky coworkers come in.
 Many of them gave me a really hard time about Harry Potter.
 They all told me how good it was and that I needed to give it a shot and that it was more than worth my time.
 I resisted for a while, but eventually I caved to the peer pressure.
 These guys were all very well read and were all into the same things I was, so maybe there was something to this whole Harry Potter thing.
 I bought the first book, in paperback, because the hardback books were expensive and I wasn’t ready to commit that much.
 Two days later, I returned to work and purchased the first book again in hardback, along with the second, third, and fourth.
 In just two days, my whole outlook on Harry Potter and his wizarding world had completely changed.
 It had been a long time since I had read something that caught my attention like these books did, and they are some of the rare books that I have read multiple times.

-What impressed me even more was the effect these books had on the young people.
-I had a sister who didn’t really enjoy reading all that much, until she read Harry Potter, and then she couldn’t get enough of reading.
+What impressed me, even more, was the effect these books had on young people.
+I had a sister who didn’t really enjoy reading all that much until she read Harry Potter, and then she couldn’t get enough of reading.
 Not just Harry Potter, but any books.
-Harry Potter took a young pre-teen girl who had nothing to do with books, and turned her into a bookworm.
+Harry Potter took a young pre-teen girl who had nothing to do with books and turned her into a bookworm.
 I’m not sure what the name of that spell is, but it’s real.
 I saw it happening with kids everywhere, and we still see the effects today.
 Youth fiction is dominated by fantasy, and everyone seems to be trying to recapture that Harry Potter magic.
+The story of wizards and witches often takes them to a whole new world while reading the book.
+School of magic, once in a while looks very fascinating and alluring.
+I would always want to gain admission into such an institution – maybe someplace like Wicca Academy – where they teach you subjects like “how to become a wizard” or cool spells for that matter.
+Just imagine the influence of such an experience on the mind!
 And it wasn’t just young people, although getting young people to be excited about reading is really a big deal.
 It had interesting effects on grown people.
 When my wife and I married, she had never been into any kind of fantasy books.
 At all.
 It took me a while, but I finally convinced her to give Harry Potter a try.
 She was hooked.
 She devoured the books.
 So much so, that we contemplated buying two copies of Deathly Hallows so we wouldn’t have to take turns.
 That was magic.

 But why Harry Potter?
 What made the books so amazing and so “magical?”
 That’s a really good question, and someone could probably do a whole semester worth of college work on why.
 I won’t go into that kind of depth, but for whatever reason, I have been thinking a lot about it lately.
 So many things come and are massive and huge and amazing, and then they are gone and forgotten until the surface again as an answer to some trivia game question.
 Sometimes, rarely, that doesn’t happen.
 What happens instead is that something sticks around and doesn’t go away.
 When I first encountered Harry Potter, I thought it would be like all the other somethings that just fade away.
 I thought it would be popular for a while, and then die out and we would all forget about it.
 That didn’t happen.
 We are still talking about Harry Potter today, whether it’s the books or the films, Harry is still a big deal.
 What made these stories so different?
 I had four things I came up with.
 By no means is this a comprehensive list, but these are four reasons that Harry had endured, in my opinion any way.